Rebecca Stevenson

 About the Author

 Rebecca Stevenson is a native Texan, but marriage took her to New England and the Maine coast stole her heart.
-She lives in Texas again, but frequent trips back to the Northeast were the inspirations and settings for her Wentworth Cove series.
+She lives in Texas again, but frequent trips back to the Northeast were the inspirations and settings for her four-book Wentworth Cove series.

 A former English and creative writing teacher, she thought if she could teach writing, she should be able to do it.
 Those thoughts and some brainstorming sessions with her daughter led to her first novel, Another Summer, set in a picturesque coastal village in Maine.
 From that debut novel, the Wentworth Cove series was born.